LADebey/LADebey/README.md

 <img align="right" width="300" src="https://raw.githubusercontent.com/platane/snk/output/github-contribution-grid-snake.svg" alt="Snake animation" />

-**Backend & Fullstack Developer**
+** Fullstack Developer**

 ### 👨‍💻 About Me

-Welcome to my GitHub profile!
-I am a passionate developer who enjoys building robust and scalable applications.
-I like working across the stack but have a strong focus on backend architecture and databases.
-I am always striving to write clean, efficient code and currently expanding my system programming skills.
+Welcome to my GitHub!
+I'm a passionate tech enthusiast currently working as an **AI & Automation Project Manager (Apprentice)** within the Microsoft 365 ecosystem.
+While I have a strong background in backend architecture and databases, what really drives me is my curiosity.
+I absolutely love learning, discovering new technologies, and exploring everything related to the tech world in general.

 **Beyond the screen:**
-When I'm not hitting the keyboard, I'm usually hitting the gym—I'm a big weightlifting enthusiast! 🏋️‍♂️ I also enjoy taking long walks with my dog 🐕, and I have a deep passion for learning foreign languages, especially Asian languages. 🌏
+When I'm not hitting the keyboard, I'm usually hitting the gym—I'm a massive weightlifting enthusiast! 🏋️‍♂️ I also enjoy taking long walks with my dog 🐕, and I have a deep passion for learning foreign languages, especially Asian languages. 🌏

-- 🔭 I’m currently working on **[Asgard-os]**
+- 🔭 I’m currently working on **AI & Automation in M365** and **[Asgard-Os](https://github.com/LADebey/Asgard-Os)**
 - 🌱 I’m currently diving deep into **Rust**
 - 📫 How to reach me: **[louisadriendebey@gmail.com]**